1. Find Out More

 1. Find out more

 Begin by looking over our key resources for new Harvest families.
-You may download our academic and student life overview booklet, watch video testimonials from alumni and parents, review the 2020-2021 school year calendar, or attend our open house.
+You may download our academic and student life overview booklet, watch video testimonials from alumni and parents, review the current 2022-2023 school year calendar, or attend our open house (March).
+You are also able to view some of our campus buildings and facilities, by visiting our campus tour page.

-Fill out the form on this page to schedule a tour, or to download a full schedule of fees.
+Fill out the form on this page to schedule an in-person tour, or to download a full schedule of fees.
 Find our tuition summary below.

 2. Schedule Interview